dohahelmy/resources-intel-edge-ai-scholarship-2020/README.md

 * Machine Learning: Living in the Age of AI | A WIRED Film https://www.youtube.com/watch?v=ZJixNvx9BAc&feature=youtu.be
 * sentdex **Channel** https://www.youtube.com/user/sentdex
 * Ep.
 25: Google's Ian Goodfellow on How an Argument in a Bar Led to Generative Adversarial Networks https://soundcloud.com/theaipodcast/what-are-generative-adversarial-networks-ian-goodfellow-explains
+* How to Learn Fullstack Development: A Roadmap in Charts **Medium** https://medium.com/@dtkatz/how-to-learn-fullstack-development-a-roadmap-in-charts-9b9e4aac400f
 ---

 ## PROJECTS